-A Scheme of Delegation is also in place, approved by the Joint Committee which applies to the functions delegated to the Acting Chief Executive by the Joint Committee.
-Arc21's Financial Regulations are incorporated within this.
+A Scheme of Delegation is also in place, approved by the Joint Committee which applies to the functions delegated to the Acting Chief Executive by the Joint Committee. arc21's Financial Regulations are incorporated within this.

 Remote meetings of the Joint Committee commenced in July 2020 to enable Members to meet and make decisions in accordance with the Coronavirus Act.
-The Act is due to expire on 24 September 2023.
+This expired on 6 March 2024.
+Since that date meetings have been held in person.